Bonsai shears, also called bonsai scissors, are the most often used

 In any horticultural hobby, dirty tools can transfer dangerous pathogens from one plant to another.

-Review bonsai tools cleaning notes on the Bonsai Tools page.
+Review bonsai tree tools cleaning notes on the Bonsai Tools page.

 As your hobby develops, you will know when you need additional tools.